Founder, Executive Director

 Jess is an attorney in Farmington Hills, Michigan who appreciates the healing power of horses.
 Jess grew up riding and caring for horses, and she is thrilled to help Camp Casey continue to share that joy with the children and families served by the organization.

-Jess lives in the Brighton area with her husband Steve, their horses, Red and Shorty, and their Siberian Husky, Wolfgang.
+Jess lives in the Clarkston area with her husband Steve, their horses, Red and Shorty, and their Siberian Husky, Wolfgang.

 Member at Large